 - Like it or not, you need to support paper 1099s: We hate paperwork, like actual paper, but still, some contractors or vendors want paper not electronic.
 You’ll need a system of record that can do a paper 1099.
 Again, not supported by the payroll vendors.

 Today, startups are lucky enough to have a bunch of great payroll options: Gusto, Rippling, Trinet, Justworks, to name a few… But they are not the technology that you want for your 1099s or even for regular bill pay.
+And if you’d like a list of the best payroll providers for startups, click here.

 How should startups process 1099s?